Home » FfL Articles » Food & Nutrition » Meal Planning & Prep » How to Have A Stress-Free Real Food Thanksgiving (With All the Fixings)

 Hosting a holiday meal can be a bit stressful, even if you're a seasoned veteran.

 Because most holiday recipes include highly processed ingredients like packets of seasoning, cans of soup (hello, casseroles made with cream of mushroom soup) or canned cranberry sauce, the idea of a real food spread may completely overwhelm you.
-But, with a little planning and prepping ahead, it’s possible.
-Today’s post will help you make it happen, without all the added stress and anxiety.

 Planning ahead is key when it comes to a holiday dinner.
 With the big day not far off, now is a great time to get a game plan in place.

-The week before Thanksgiving
+The Week Before Thanksgiving

 • Plan your menu.
 To keep it simple, be sure to check out our Meal Prep and Planning Cheat Sheets!